 Calling all 6 – 8 graders to Middle School Fellowship on Wednesday evenings, 6:00-7:30 p.m., in the Youth Center.
 Plan to join us for fun, games, activities and discussion time.
 We start the evening with pizza!
 We will also enjoy some fun outings throughout the year.
 Join us and bring a friend!

-Led by our Andy Holvik, our director of youth ministries, and a team of dedicated advisors, Senior High Fellowship meets in the Youth Center of the church on Sunday after the worship service, from 11:30 am to 1 pm.
+Led by a team of dedicated advisors, Senior High Fellowship meets in the Youth Center of the church.
 All youth are invited to come along and bring a friend.
 The group also enjoys weekend retreats, recreational trips and the annual summer youth Workcamp.

 The Confirmation program prepares 9th grade students to become full adult members of the congregation.
 Students learn more about their relationship with God, what it means to be a Presbyterian and how they can be involved in the church community.
 Participation in Confirmation does not mean students must join the church, but if after prayerful consideration they are ready to take that step, they will be confirmed as full members at the end of the program year.

 Students meet twice a month in small groups of two or three with an adult mentor for conversation using the curriculum material provided by the program.
 These sessions give the mentors and students a chance to talk with each other in a relaxed environment and discuss questions and reactions to the information being presented about God and the church.
 These small groups may also attend worship together and participate in hands-on mission opportunities.

 Also, once a month, students and their parents gather together for dinner and class.
 Pastor Dennis Jones, meets with the students, digging deeper into the topics they have been discussing during the month or others not covered by the curriculum, while parents meet in another room, reviewing the same topics, asking questions, and listening to presentations relevant to their role as parents.